dragoa/2dMapImageGeneration/docs/urs/urs.md

 Through workspaces and applications in the marketplace, researchers are able to collect satellite data and run algorithms on them.
 Once this phase is finished, a required feature is the ability to create a report in PDF containing all the information from the processing.
 This report will then be given by the researchers to those less experienced users or stakeholders.
 The document shall have a predefined template in which various information such as date, name and logo of the company, images that were processed and explanatory paragraphs of text are present.
 The images found in WASDI's workspace are in TIFF format and therefore before they are inserted into the document, they must be processed.
-On the various servers in which these images are stored is an instance of GeoServer is present.
+On the various servers in which these images are stored an instance of GeoServer is present.
 So the idea is to take the images from the WASDI workspace, process them with GeoServer by, for example, selecting a certain area of that image, or applying a style, and return this image in a desirable format (PNG or GIF).

 <a name="p3"></a>